-A second assumption is that observations of road kills by MDWFP personnel may reflect fluctuations in annual population numbers with high population years reporting high road kills and vice versa.
-In addition to increasing or expanding deer herds, road kill observations may be heavily influenced by weather conditions and mast availability.
-During the 2010-2011 deer season, observed road kills were higher than that of any year that data was collected.
-This year's observed road kill season average was 1.6 deer higher than that of 2009-2010, which was an all time high prior to this year.
-Observed road kills increased substantially in all months, but the most significant increase was in October, which increased by 4.7 deer.
-This is most likely due to increased deer numbers combined with limited mast availability early in the fall.
-Many trees dropped mast later in the season rather than in late October and early November throughout many regions of the state.
-When the late mast drop throughout much of the state is considered, these data suggest that the deer herd continues to expand.
+MDWFP personnel may reflect fluctuations in annual population seems to be stable or slightly expanding when road kill and deernumbers with high population years reporting high road kills and vehicle collision data are analyzed. vice versa.
+In addition to increasing or expanding deer herds, road kill observations may be heavily influenced by weather conditions While the State Farm data mimics the increase in road kill and mast availability.
+During the 2010-2011 deer season, observed observed by MDWFP, deer-vehicle collisions in Mississippi happen road kills were higher than that of any year that data was collected. more than reported through the State Farm data.
+Since animal This year's observed road kill season average was 1.6 deer higher collisions are often only covered under comprehensive or collision than that of 2009-2010, which was an all time high prior to this policies, collisions involving vehicles only carrying liability insuryear.
+Observed road kills increased substantially in all months, but ance coverage would not be reflected in the State Farm data.
+Regardthe most significant increase was in October, which increased by less, with a deer herd at an expected all-time high, drivers should 4.7 deer.
+This is most likely due to increased deer numbers combe cautious and aware while driving Mississippi's highways and bined with limited mast availability early in the fall.
+Many trees roads.